TotoroCodingDojo/totoro.hashnode.dev/clzb2axhf000109mnbgts6kkm.md

 * You have a xml and you want a **part** (it may consist nested nodes) **of that xml** inside some other xml structure you created.

 You can get that part of xml using `XmlParser` as a `GPath` and then use the code given below.
+The main concept is to use `mkp.yieldUnescaped` where `mkp` is `MarkupBuilderHelper` instance for the `xmlBuilder` object.

+Here is link for more details about `MarkupBuilderHelper` - [https://groovy-lang.org/processing-xml.html#\_markupbuilderhelper](https://groovy-lang.org/processing-xml.html#_markupbuilderhelper)

 ```java
 import groovy.xml.MarkupBuilder